 - waste time correcting formatting when things change

-- extra lines cause comments to fill the window, so you cannot see comments and the code in one screen.
+- extra lines make comments longer, so you cannot see the entire comment on one screen.

 from numbers import Number